 9. Keep it Short and Professional

 Your cover letter should be no longer than two or three short paragraphs.
 Keep your writing to the point and use specific words without adding a lot adverbs.
+See our basic cover letter guide for additional tips and tricks.

 10. Close Strongly